-A State Implementation Team has been formed that consists of SPDG Staff and ADE leadership across School Improvement, Curricular Supports and Special Education.
+A State Implementation Team consists of SPDG Staff and ADE leadership across the divisions of Learning Services, Educator Effectiveness, Public School Accountability, and Research & Technology.
 The evaluation tool utilized by the State Implementation Team is the State Implementation of Scaling-up Evidence-based Practices Center (SISEP) State Capacity Assessment (SCA).
-Conducted in July, 2017, the SCA was used to assess the State's capacity to support RTI statewide.
-As a result of that assessment, the State Implementation Team built an action plan around the systems alignment section of the assessment.
+Last conducted on February 4, 2019, the SCA was used to assess the State's capacity to support RTI statewide.
+Based on the following assessment results, the State Implementation Team has created an action plan to continue the work around systems alignment and a commitment to regional implementation capacity.
+The State Capacity Assessment results indicated significant improvement in ADE's capacity to support RTI.